 Author: Luke Rodesiler, Meenoo Rami, Gary Anderson, Cindy Minnich, Brian Kelley, Sarah Andersen

 Summary: The NWP principle of “going public with our practice” has taken on new meaning as avenues for connecting and going public have continued to open.
-This article takes a deep look at what happens when five teachers take their practice public and put themselves professionally “out there.”
-You’ll hear stories of how online participation has helped teachers overcome isolation by making connections and developing professional learning networks, grow and evolve their own teaching practice, and develop their writer identity.
-In addition to the supports, online participation has also led the teachers to new levels of teacher leadership through new and exciting professional opportunities available because of the visibility they gained through “going public with their practice.”
+This article takes a deep look at what happens when five teachers take their practice public and put themselves “out there” professionally.
+You’ll read stories of how teachers have overcome isolation by making connections and developing professional learning networks online, grown and evolved their own teaching practice, and developed their writer identity.
+The writers also share how online participation led them to new levels of teacher leadership through exciting professional opportunities that became available because of the visibility they gained by “going public with their practice.”

 Original Date of Publication: July 2014

 A thousand questions would whir through my mind whenever I introduced something new into Room 216.
 A couple of years ago, I made a decision after much reading, thought, and nervous consideration that I wanted to drop the traditionally expected homework from my class.
 I had countless reasons why I didn’t want to assign worksheets or require the usual answer-these-questions-after-yourreading assignments.
 Instead I told students that I wanted them to spend 20 minutes a night (on average) reading whatever they chose to read that wasn’t assigned for another class.
 I suggested newspapers and magazines online, titles they could borrow from the library for their e-readers, and books they could take from my classroom library.
 I knew we had been talking about more accountability for students at school and I knew what I was deciding to do would not be popular.
 Thus, I worried: What if it won’t work?
 What do I say to back up my reasons?
 How do I explain it to the various stakeholders of my classroom?